Monte Biaena 1618 m, Via Ferrata del Somator

 The upper part of the route overcomes a wide groove on a rocky cliff, giving access to the summit ridge.
 This is the steepest section, equipped with metal cables and fixtures.
 Exiting the rocks follow the easy summit ridge, leading to the wide grassy summit of the mountain.
 From the summit meadows heading uphill to the left the trail reachs the summit cross with amazing views all around, while slightly down to the right you reach instead the beautiful Capanna Monte Biaena.

 Descent: two possibilities

-- from the summit cross descend immediately to the East taking the path 673 (Sentiero della Pace) that descends at first along a grassy slope, then across the wood getting to Casa Grigolli, then following the road to Malga Somator
+- from the summit cross descend immediately to the East taking the path 673 (Sentiero della Pace) that descends at first along a grassy slope, then across the wood getting to Casa Grigolli, then following the road in the left direction to Malga Somator

 Via Ferrata set is advisable on the last steep crag

 No fees no permits required.

 All year round.
 The mountain is frequently accessible also in wintertime, but you need to inquire in advance about the presence of snow or ice along the route, in which case the route is not advisable.

 - Malga Somator

 Several possibilities of accomodation in Val Lagarina and Val di Gresta